ASTex-ICube/semiproctex/README.md

  Windows binaries are available [here](http://igg.unistra.fr/people/semiproctex/PPTBF_Structures_Bin.zip).
 We provide tools for experimenting with the PPTBF model:
  - [x] A real-time PPTBF viewer/designer [GPU-accelerated]
- - [x] A PPTBF synthesizer from a PPTBF parameter file [GPU-accelerated] (for procedural PPTBF and binary structures synthesis)
+ - [x] REPLICABILITY : A PPTBF synthesizer from a PPTBF parameter file [GPU-accelerated] (for procedural PPTBF and binary structures synthesis).
+We provide a script (launch_pptbf_results.bat) that replicates all binary images from supplemental #2 (Supplemental2/Page1.html webpage), from which our figure 11 in our aticle is an extract.
  - [ ] A PPTBF database generator [GPU-accelerated] (spanning space of parameters) [soon available...]

 <!--